What is Cannabis?

 Myth: It is safe to drive after using cannabis

 Using cannabis can increase the likelihood of a car crash by 300%.
 Cannabis slows down thinking, reflexes and reduces concentration and co-ordination.
-As a result, cannabis affects performance on a range of tasks and activities.
+As a result, cannabis affects the way you do tasks and activities.

 This factsheet was developed following expert review by researchers at the NHMRC Centre of Research Excellence in Mental Health and Substance Use and National Drug & Alcohol Research Centre, UNSW.